john-angel/p-jack/README.md

 * Visibility of all your projects in one place
 * Automatic notification of next steps

-Jack is still work in progress and lives [here] (https://jackbyjohn.netlify.app/).
+Jack is still work in progress and lives [here](https://jackbyjohn.netlify.app/).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).